ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Look at why top developers are ditching traditional loops and what they’re using instead</blockquote>

 <h3>4.
-How to Upgrade Libraries Without Breaking Your Codebase: The Module Aliasing Technique - <a href="https://medium.com/@rahul.dinkar/how-to-upgrade-libraries-without-breaking-your-codebase-the-module-aliasing-technique-d7a420a4ebeb" target="_blank" rel="noopener noreferrer">link</a></h3>
+Optimizing Large-Scale JavaScript Data Processing Without Memory Bottlenecks - <a href="https://medium.com/tech-vibes/optimizing-large-scale-javascript-data-processing-without-memory-bottlenecks-34ecdb4b70ac" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Dinkar`**
+✍️ **posted by `Tech Vibes`**

-<blockquote>Learn how to safely upgrade JavaScript libraries using module aliasing — a powerful technique for managing multiple package versions.</blockquote>
+<blockquote>JavaScript was never designed to handle terabytes of data.
+Yet, here we are — pushing it to its limits with real-time analytics, AI-driven…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>